convox/convox/docs/configuration/load-balancers.md

 ## Standard Load Balancer

-Each Rack contains a built-in HTTPS load balancer, using AWS ELB or GCP Load Balancer based on the cloud provider.
+Each Rack contains a built-in HTTPS load balancer, using AWS NLB or GCP Load Balancer based on the cloud provider.

 For an app named `myapp` with a `convox.yml` like this: